genwebcorp/genjax/README.md

 ## Building + notebooks

-This project uses [poetry](https://python-poetry.org/) for dependency management, and [nox](https://nox.thea.codes/en/stable/) to automate testing/linting/building.
+This project uses [poetry](https://python-poetry.org/) for dependency management, [nox](https://nox.thea.codes/en/stable/) to automate testing/linting/building, and [quarto](https://quarto.org/) to render Jupyter notebooks for tutorial documentation.

 Make sure these are installed and on path with a Python environment `^3.10.0`.
 Running `nox` will evaluate the full test/linting/build/docs suite.